matthiasn/talk-transcripts/Hickey_Rich/ClojureIntroForLispProgrammers.md

 [Audience: Right.
 Fair enough.]

-I have nothing to do with this.
+I have nothing to do with lists.
 In fact, the next thing I am going to say is: there is no reason you cannot build an exemplar of this abstraction on top of vectors, right?
 I can make something that implements first and rest on vectors.
 I can implement something that implements first and rest on maps.
 I can implement something that